OpenSILEX/opensilex/opensilex-doc/src/main/resources/how-to/migration_command.md

 - **Note**: Executing this migration cause the deletion of indexes which are not registered by OpenSILEX

-## org.opensilex.migration.RemoveExternalOntologiesContexts
+## org.opensilex.migration.UpdateOntologyContexts

 ### Description

-For this version, the migration process removes contexts representing external ontologies from the triple store.
-However, the concepts used from the external ontologies have been integrated into our core ontology, while the external ontologies themselves have been removed.
+For this version, the migration process updates contexts representing external ontologies from the triple store.
+The concepts previously used from these external ontologies have been integrated into our core ontology.

-The migration script `RemoveExternalOntologiesContexts` removes the following external ontology contexts:
+Consequently, the migration script `UpdateOntologyContexts` removes the following external ontology contexts:

 - `http://www.opensilex.org/security`
 - `http://www.w3.org/ns/org`